Dolores River Canyon Country Protection Campaign

 The Dolores River Protection Campaign is a TCA Priority Campaign.
 Learn more here.

 The Dolores River region in Colorado is well-known for its scenic beauty, ecological value and biodiversity, and incredible recreational opportunities.
 It has three Wilderness Study Areas and the river has been found “suitable” for Wild and Scenic designation.
 Conservation of this ecosystem is critical to supporting climate resilience, and yet the region is experiencing negative impacts from climate change, drought, and heavy use, causing low water levels and declining fish populations.
-Dolores River Boating Advocates (DRBA) has been working to protect this landscape for over a decade, and is a primary leader in efforts to permanently protect 162 miles of the Dolores River below McPhee Dam and up to 500,000 acres of surrounding public lands.
+Dolores River Boating Advocates (DRBA) has been working to protect this landscape for over a decade, and is a leader in efforts to permanently protect 162 miles of the Dolores River below McPhee Dam and up to 500,000 acres of surrounding public lands.